-Automotive user interfaces and especially automated vehicle technology pose a plenty of challenges to researchers, vehicle manufacturers, and third-party suppliers to support all diverse facets of user needs.
-To give an example, they emerge from the variation of different user groups ranging from inexperienced, thrill-seeking young novice drivers to elderly drivers with all their natural limitations.
-To allow assessing the quality of automotive user interfaces and automated driving technology already during development and within virtual test processes, the proposed workshop is dedicated to the quest of finding objective and quantifiable quality criteria for describing future driving experiences.
+Automotive user interfaces and automated vehicle technology pose numerous challenges to support all diverse facets of user needs.
+These range from inexperienced, thrill-seeking, young novice drivers to elderly drivers with a mostly opposite set of preferences together with their natural limitations.
+To allow assessing the (hedonic) quality of automotive user interfaces and automated driving technology (i.e., UX) already during development, the proposed workshop is dedicated to the quest of finding objective, quantifiable criteria to describe future driving experiences.

 Topics of Interest

 The main aim of this workshop is to discuss methods and models for the

 quantification of quality criteria for automotive user interfaces in the

 transition from manual to automated driving (human factors perspective).

 Topics of interest include, but are not limited to: